 For many women a mammaplasty can be a life changing operation.
-Reducing the size of large breasts can free them from back and neck pain, make exercise more comfortable and improve breast symmetry and shape, offering a new sense of confidence.
+Reducing the size of large breasts can free them from back and neck pain, make exercise more comfortable and improve breast symmetry and shape.

 If you are considering a breast reduction surgery, there are some factors you may wish to consider when preparing for your specialist consultation and surgery.